 After a quick scene where Cyclops is in his bedroom looking over Jean’s necklace and a bedside picture of her…

 …we cut to a team meeting where Charles officially makes Hisako a junior member of the X-Men.
 He also offers Emma the opportunity to join the team as well.
-Still showing his suspicion towards her, Scott still doesn’t believe that she wasn’t behind Jean’s death and wants Xavier to mentally scan her mind in order to make sure that she’s being truthful.
+Still showing his suspicion towards her, Scott still doubts her about Jean’s death and wants Xavier to mentally scan her mind in order to make sure that she’s being truthful.
 However, Emma refuses to share her private thoughts.

 Meanwhile, Beast and Hisako work on creating the anti-viral serum.
 She asks why Cyclops has been so judgmental of her and Emma.
 Hanks responds with the fact that Scott is still emotionally wounded and that she should give him some time in order for him to “find his way”.